-Marketing is an ever-evolving field.
-And what worked well one year may not work as well the next.
+Marketing is an ever-evolving field and there are different types of marketing campaigns to consider implementing.
+What worked well one year may not work as well the next.
 So, if you want to stay ahead, you’ll need to consider and reconsider your marketing strategy frequently.

 Email marketing has been the best and easiest way to reach a mass audience for many years.
 As such, it has been a firm favorite of business marketers.
-But things are changing, and you should know that text message marketing is fast becoming the star marketing channel.
+For example, email marketing for restaurants creates a direct channel of communication with customers as well as creative control for owners.
+But things are changing, and you should know that text message marketing for small businesses is fast becoming the star marketing channel.

+The hospitality industry benefits from email marketing.
+Take advantage of a hospitality guide to email marketing to implement the best strategies and increase engagement and profits.
+You might be asking, “What return on investment from SMS marketing can you expect as a manager of a hospitality business?”
+For an average-sized campaign, a healthy ROI is possible and it could sit somewhere between the 400-500% mark.
 It is not uncommon for companies today to use a combination of SMS and email marketing to reach their customers.
-If this is done well, each method can help garner significant interest and result in increasingly positive results.
+If it’s done well, each method can help garner significant interest and result in increasingly positive results.

 But if you want to focus your efforts, you need to know how the two marketing approaches compare.
 This information will help you make the best decision for your business so that you can see the results you’ve been aiming for.

-Below, we’ll take a look at how much SMS and email marketing cost and how they perform in comparison to each other.
+Below, we’ll take a look at how much does email marketing cost compared to SMS marketing pricing.
+And, how they perform in comparison to each other.
 We’ll also discuss when you can use these channels to maximize your digital marketing campaign ROIs.

 What is the difference between SMS and email marketing?